Guidelines and funding for accessible stops

 Guidelines for accessible stops

-From 3 October 2022, the subsidy for the accessible construction of a stop is
+The subsidy for the accessible construction of a bus stop amounts to

 • a maximum of 650 euros per stop and per travel direction.

 For stops in the core or supplementary network, cf. Art.
-15 of the FGO, prior approval is required from De Lijn.
-Here you will find a manual containing the specifications that a stop must meet in order to be accessible.
+15 of the FGO, prior approval is required from De Lijn based on current guidelines.

 You can contact the Traffic Flow Expert in your transport region for this: